Denis1gn/portfolio/README.md

 ## Researches and presentations folder includes:
-<p>- Master's degree research which covers unicorn companies growth and influence of hype on stocks (presentation + text in Russian)<p>
+<p>- Master's degree research which covers unicorn companies growth and influence of hype on stocks performance.
+With usage of event study, multiple linear regression and statistical tests(presentation + text in Russian)<p>
 <p>- Presentation for VC fund with analysis of edibles emerging market and presentation of ghost kitchen project for delivery<p>